cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 ## Cookies

 **Browser cookies** are key-value pairs (e.g. `id=abcd1234`) of information stored on the user's computer.
 Websites set them in order to persist information from one page to the next.
-This is because the web is effectively stateless - only a very limited set of information is shared from one page to the next.
-By writing information into browser storage, that information persists even if the pages the user navigates on are unloaded and their storage purged.
+This is because the web is effectively *stateless* - only a very limited set of information is shared from one page to the next.
+By writing information into browser storage, that information persists even if the pages the user navigates from are unloaded and their storage purged.

 When the user browses a website, that site has the capability to **set** or **write** cookies on the user's computer, and the site also has the ability to **get** or **read** the cookies stored on the user's computer.
 Due to browser security and same-origin restrictions - the website **can only get and set cookies for the domain the user is currently on**, i.e. in a *first-party context* (see the next chapter).